kjowong/holbertonschool-low_level_programming/0x04-pointers_arrays_strings/README.md

-# More Functions and Nested Loops in the C Language
+# Pointers, Arrays, and Strings in the C Language

 This project is about creating more functions, using function prototypes as well as implementing nested loops in C.
 ## Environment